randlabs/server-watchdog/README.md

 ##### `channels.{channel-name}.slack.channel`

-Specifies the target Slack WebHook channel for messaage delivery.
+Designates the target Slack WebHook channel for messaage delivery.
 The channel format is `T00000000/B00000000/XXXXXXXXXXX`.
 See
 [this page](https://api.slack.com/messaging/webhooks#posting_with_webhooks) for details.

 ##### `channels.{channel-name}.email` (optional)